 We performed a comparison between OpenText Exceed TurboX and TeamViewer based on real PeerSpot user reviews.

-Find out what your peers are saying about TeamViewer, Microsoft, Citrix and others in Remote Access."The most helpful feature of OpenText Exceed TurboX (ETX) is that it allows you to consume heavy applications that usually have a lot of latency.
+Find out in this report how the two Remote Access solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most helpful feature of OpenText Exceed TurboX (ETX) is that it allows you to consume heavy applications that usually have a lot of latency.
 I also like that the solution is fast and has a friendly UI."

 "The solution is perfect for Linux users."